mockk/mockk/README.md

 </tr>
 </table>

-  Then you can use `coEvery` and `coVerify` versions to mock coroutine methods
+Then you can use `coEvery` and `coVerify` versions to mock suspend methods

 ```kotlin
 val car = mockk<Car>()